 This principle can be used to predict the number of ways of occurrence of any number of finite events.
 For example, if there are 4 events which can occur in p, q, r and s ways, then there are p × q × r × s ways in which these events can occur simultaneously.

 Well, the answer to the initial problem statement must be quite clear to you by now.
 The credit card pin would involve a sequence of 4 digits and each digit can vary between 0 – 9.
 Thus, the number of ways of occurrence of each digit is 10.
-Since it’s a 4 digit pin, the number of possible combinations is 10 × 10 × 10 × 10 = 10000.
-There are 10000 combinations possible out of which 1 is correct.
+Since it’s a 4-digit pin, the number of possible combinations is 10 × 10 × 10 × 10 = 10000.
+There are 10000 combinations possible, out of which 1 is correct.
 Well, good luck trying to figure that out.
-This explains us the fundamental principle of counting which lays the foundation for permutations and combinations.
+This explains to us the fundamental principle of counting, which lays the foundation for permutations and combinations.